When do coil springs need replacing in a car?

 Most cars have four coil springs; each supporting one corner of the vehicle.
 In cars with MacPherson struts, coil springs are installed within struts (in the photo).

 Coil springs don't need any maintenance, but they might need to be replaced.

 One reason is when a coil spring breaks.
 A broken coil spring is a safety concern.
-Not only your suspension is not working as it's supposed to, but a fractured piece of a coil spring can puncture a tire or jam some other part.
+Not only is your suspension not working as it's supposed to, but a sharp fractured piece of a coil spring can puncture a tire or jam some other part.
 It can also fall on the road and cause danger to other motorists and pedestrians.
-A broken coil spring must be replaced.
+If the coil spring is broken, it must be replaced.

 The ride height may also appear lower on one side.
-Most of the time, however, there are no symptoms and a broken coil spring can only be caught during a regular service when the vehicle is lifted on the hoist in a shop.
+Most of the time, however, there are no symptoms and a broken coil spring can only be caught during a regular service when the vehicle is lifted on the hoist in a shop; see the photo1

-The ride height is another reason why coil springs may need to be replaced.
-In older cars, coil springs weaken and sag, causing lower ride height.
-It's often more noticeable at the rear axle of the vehicle.
-Weak rear springs may cause poor handling and increased wear on the inside of the rear tires.
-In addition, when the rear springs sag, the headlights point higher and can dazzle drivers in oncoming cars.
+Weak rear coil springs may cause poor handling and increased wear on the inside of the rear tires.
+In addition, when the rear springs sag, the headlights point higher blinding oncoming drivers.

-Often, this problem can be caught during the wheel alignment, because sagging coil springs can alter the wheel angles (especially camber) beyond what can be corrected during the wheel alignment.
-In this case, your mechanic may suggest replacing the rear coil springs, and if needed, other worn-out suspension components to restore the ride height and proper wheel angles.
+This problem can be caught during the wheel alignment, because sagging coil springs can alter the wheel angles (especially camber) beyond what can be corrected during the wheel alignment.
+In this case, your mechanic may suggest replacing rear coil springs and, if needed, other worn-out suspension components to restore the ride height and proper wheel angles.

 Your mechanic may recommend replacing only one coil spring if the vehicle is fairly new and the replacement spring is a matching OEM part.